-When your are satisfied that your resume is ready for the position you are applying for, "print it" as a PDF file, (you can use a free PDF file maker like PrimoPDF), then scan and attach only your pertinent information to it.
+When your are satisfied that your resume is ready for the position you are applying for, "print it" as a PDF file, (you can use a free PDF file maker like PrimoPDF, then scan and attach only your pertinent information to it.
 The end product should be a single .pdf document that contains...

 - your resume (max two pages)

-- a scan of your license
+- a scan of your certificate of Competency

 - a scan of your valid passport